lu-pl/sparqlx/README.md

 - a Python `bool` for `ASK` queries
 - an `rdflib.Graph` instance for `CONSTRUCT` and `DESCRIBE` queries.

-Note that only JSON is supported as a response format for `convert` conversions on `SELECT` and `ASK` query results.
+Note that only JSON is supported as a response format for `convert=True` on `SELECT` and `ASK` query results.

 #### Client Sharing and Configuration

 By default, `SPARQLWrapper` creates and manages `httpx.Client` instances internally.

-An `httpx.Client` can also be supplied by client code; this provides a configuration interface and allows for HTTP connection pooling.
+An `httpx.Client` can also be supplied by user code; this provides a configuration interface and allows for HTTP connection pooling.

-> Note that if an `httpx.Client` is supplied to `SPARQLWrapper`, client code is responsible for managing (closing) the client.
+> Note that if an `httpx.Client` is supplied to `SPARQLWrapper`, user code is responsible for managing (closing) the client.

 ```python
 import httpx